 - In the event of a Fire Alarm, evacuate the building in a calm manner.

-- See UWSP Emergency Management plan for additional details.
+- See UWSP Risk Management Website for additional details.

 - Title IX Legislation

 - Due to Title IX legislation (federal law), if any disclosure of unreported neglect or abuse of a child, elder, or disabled individual is made to a University instructor, he or she is required to report such information to the appropriate administrative or law enforcement officials.
 This includes instances of sexual harassment/assault of an adult, bias and hate crimes, etc.